Shubham11440/Shubham11440/README.md

 - 📫 How to reach me **https://www.linkedin.com/in/shubham6621/ OR shubhamvmali06@gmail.com**

-- 👨‍💻 I’m currently learning **Full Stack Development, AWS and Data Structures and Algorithm**
+- 👨‍💻 I’m currently learning **Full Stack Development and Data Structures and Algorithm**

 - 🤝 I’m looking to collaborate on **MERN projects**